-Marner scores in OT to lift Maple Leafs past Bruins 4-3
+Rielly’s 2nd goal lifts Maple Leafs past Bruins 4-3 in OT

 The Maple Leafs’ best chance of the second came after Sean Kuraly threw the puck in front of his own net, but Barrie was robbed by Halak with the glove.

-NOTES: Halak, who has shared the Boston crease with Tuukka Rask to start the season, made his fourth start. … U.S. Open and Rogers Cup champion Bianca Andreescu of Mississauga, Ontario, dropped the puck for the ceremonial faceoff. … Attendance was 19,394. … Maple Leafs coach Mike Babcock threw an early curveball with Tavares out after going through Friday’s practice and Saturday’s warmup with Matthews centering William Nylander and Andreas Johnsson, and Alexander Kerfoot between Marner and Ilya Mikheyev.
+NOTES: Halak, who has shared the Boston crease with Tuukka Rask to start the season, made his fourth start. … U.S. Open and Rogers Cup champion Bianca Andreescu of Mississauga, Ontario, dropped the puck for the ceremonial faceoff. … Attendance was 19,394. … Babcock threw an early curveball with Tavares out after going through Friday’s practice and Saturday’s warmup with Matthews centering William Nylander and Andreas Johnsson, and Alexander Kerfoot between Marner and Ilya Mikheyev.
 Babcock instead started with Matthews-Marner-Johnsson and Kerfoot-Nylander-Mikheyev, and tinkered with his top-6 at times throughout the night.
+Johnsson left in the second period after blocking a shot and didn’t return.

 UP NEXT